fdb/slarg-website/events/2022-10-14-rights-of-nature-1.md

 *Songs from the compost* is a hypnotic exploration of non-human forms of consciousness and different dimensions of symbiotic life: interdependence, surrender, death and decay.

-Eglė Budvytytė (LT, 1981) lives and works in Amsterdam, the Netherlands and Vilnius, Lithuania.
-This video was also included in The Milk of Dreams, the central exhibition of the Venice Biennale, curated by Cecilia Alemani.

 **19:30   Screening *Songs from the compost: mutating bodies, imploding stars* (28’10”)**